XaviACLM/aspire-api/README.md

 - Aspire.hidden_categories
 - Aspire.hidden_accounts

 These are all rather self-explanatory. they are stored as strings, lists of strings, or floats.
 Moreover, we have Aspire.categories, a list of category names, and Aspire.category_groups, a dictionary keyed by group names referring to the list of categories in that group.
-The rest of the data is stored in private, and should be accessed through the methods:
+The rest of the data about categories should be accessed through the methods:

 - Aspire.category_symbol(category)
 - Aspire.category_amount(category)